defland/bhpcore/doc/README.md

-Aither Core 0.12.1
+Bluehost Core 0.12.1
 =====================

-This is the official reference wallet for Aither digital currency and comprises the backbone of the Aither peer-to-peer network.
-You can [download Aither Core](https://www.aithercoin.com/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Bluehost digital currency and comprises the backbone of the Bluehost peer-to-peer network.
+You can [download Bluehost Core](https://www.aithercoin.com/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Aither on your native platform.
+The following are some helpful notes on how to run Bluehost on your native platform.

 ### Unix